Apollo-led Consortium Energizes Floating Solar Power System in Brazil’s São Paulo State

 A consortium led by has successfully activated a cutting-edge floating (PV) system on a lake in Estancia Jatobá, near Campinas, located in the Brazilian state of São Paulo.
 This forward-thinking project operates under Brazil's distributed generation (DG) scheme, selling surplus to the local grid.

 The remarkable 69° W bifacial installation is equipped with a sophisticated tracking system that dynamically adjusts its orientation from East to West, meticulously following the sun's path to optimize energy generation.
-The PV system relies on state-of-the-art solar modules provided by AE Solar, a testament to the project's commitment to cutting-edge technology.
+The PV system relies on state-of-the-art modules provided by AE Solar, a testament to the project's commitment to cutting-edge technology.

 CEO of Apollo, José Alves Teixeira Filho, expressed pride in the project's achievements, highlighting a surprising revelation during testing: “From the beginning, AE Solar carried out tests and discovered something that not even we knew, that the floating Apollo technology has an excellent albedo, of at least 17%.”